 Based on peak summer (16th January 2014), the load above 85% of peak occurs between 16:30 and 22:00 and is above 95% of peak between 18:00 and 21:00.
-The load profiles for winter, autumn and spring have similar load curves with morning peaks followed by evening and hot water peaks.
+The load profiles for winter, autumn and spring have similar load curves with morning peaks followed by evening and hot water peaks typical of a predominantly residential load profile.

 Figure 6 shows the measured peak load of 7.6MW and estimated native load (ie with PV generation removed) during the peak load summer day in 2014.
-Consideration of PV impact is included in the forecast information provided in Table 2.
+Consideration of PV impact is included within the forecast information provided in Table 2.